LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

     ![Basic auth blocked error](/Images/Fiddler_basic_blocked.png)

     The error **LiveIdBasicAuth:BasicAuthBlocked..** indicates that basic authentication is blocked in your organization as an authentication method.
-Because of this, authentication will always fail when basic auth is passed by the outlook client which will result in endless credential prompts for the user.
+Because of this, authentication will always fail when basic auth is passed by the outlook client, which will result in endless credential prompts for the user.

 15. Close out of the Fiddler application before proceeding to the next task.